Bruce Springsteen Fast Facts

 August 25, 1975 - "Born to Run" is released.
 In addition to the title track, the album features the songs, "Thunder Road," "Tenth Avenue Freeze-Out" and "Jungleland."
 Weeks after the collection hits record stores, Springsteen appears on the covers of Time and Newsweek magazines at the same time.

 June 4, 1984 - "Born in the U.S.A." is released.
-Seven songs, including the title track and "Dancing in the Dark," reach the top ten on the Billboard Hot 100 chart.
-At the time, the only other album to feature seven top ten singles was "Thriller" by Michael Jackson.
+Seven songs, including the title track and "Dancing in the Dark," reach the top 10 on the Billboard Hot 100 chart.
+At the time, the only other album to feature seven top 10 singles was "Thriller" by Michael Jackson.
 The album cover is photographed by Annie Leibovitz.

 February 26, 1985 - Wins his first Grammy award.
 "Dancing in the Dark" gets best rock vocal solo.